What is the alternative investment market?

-Launched in 1995, the Alternative Investment Market is the London Stock Exchange’s growth market, created to assist smaller companies in raising the capital they need to scale up.
-AIM, or London’s Junior Market, as it’s often referred to, replaced the Unlisted Securities Market (USM) and began operating with 10 companies listed with a combined market cap of £82.2 million.
-In just over 20 years the exchange has grown to around 1,000 companies and a combined market cap of over £90 Billion.
+Launched in 1995, the AIM market – which at the time stood for the Alternative Investment Market – is the London Stock Exchange’s growth market, created to assist smaller companies in raising the capital they need to scale up.
+Also referred to as London’s junior market, AIM replaced the Unlisted Securities Market (USM) and began operating with ten companies listed, with a combined market cap of £82.2m.
+In just over 20 years, the exchange has grown to encompass around 1,000 companies and a combined market cap exceeding £90bn.

 Why was AIM started?

 AIM was created to serve smaller companies that sought to seek capital to grow but couldn’t afford the costs associated with listing on the London Stock Exchange’s Main Market or could not meet the stringent requirements needed to float.
 The main market requires companies seeking to float to have existed for three years, to have a market value of at least £700,000, to be willing to float a minimum of 25% of their share capital, and to have enough working capital for at least one year’s trading.
 AIM does not have these requirements which means that smaller, more entrepreneurial companies are less likely to be put off by floating on AIM.

 What types of companies list on it?

 Companies looking to float on AIM typically look to raise between £1m and £50m via IPO.
 While this may seem small, there have been some notable larger raises that exceed £100m.
 And, while many companies use AIM as a springboard to the main market (over 150 companies have made the move), there are still a few companies listed on AIM with market capitalisation of over £1bn.
 This list includes ASOS, ABCAM and Fevertree, all of which have delivered significant returns to investors who invested early on.